 - Scene from up high/wide angle and/or with not much movement – 1/20s

-The more neon-lights there are, or in other words, the higher dynamic ranger that I need, the more I will under-expose the shots.
+The more highlight-shadow contrast there is, or in other words, the higher dynamic ranger that I need, the more I will under-expose the shots.
 Usually, I have it set at -1 stops, adjusting from -0.7 to -2.0 as needed.
 It’s helpful if your camera has an exposure-compensation adjustment button built in the hardware, but this setting can otherwise found in the menu.
 Obviously, it can also be done completely manually, if you’re using full manual, including manual ISO.

 If you’re shooting with a tripod, then the obvious solution is to take multiple exposures in the same spot, then blend them together so that you’ll preserve both the shadows and the highlights.
 As long as you don’t overdo it, no one will notice!
 It must be noted though that this is much more difficult to do for street shots, which is why I almost never do it.